blackat/ui-navbar/README.md

 - unlimited level of nesting
 - responsive
 - fully compatible with AngularJS
-- Standard Html5 with AngularJS Boostrap attributes such as `dropdown`
+- Standard Html5 with AngularJS Bootstrap attributes such as `dropdown`
-- no jquery reuquire to manage responsivness and dropdown actions
+- no jquery required to manage responsivness and dropdown actions

+## Update

+- support tag 'navbar-right' from Bootstrap with submenu opening on the left
+- submenu corners are more consistent with the rest of the layout

 ## How this stuff is
 It is a collection of directives and templates to create recursively a navigation bar in AngularJS based on Html attributes used to define a dropdown menu defined in ui-boostrap package.